FlankMe/sette-e-mezzo/README.md

  [ 7.   -0.5   0.4 ]
  [ 7.5  -1.
 0.71]]
 ```
-Note the table is somewhat inconsistent though: the pair (2.0, Stand) should be less or equal to (2.5, Stand).
-It is important to stress that the above is just an approximation.
-The above estimates will converge to their true value as the number of simulated episodes tends to infinity.
+Notice the table is just an approximation and ended up being somewhat inconsistent: the pair (2.0, Stand) should be less or equal to (2.5, Stand).
+The above estimates will converge to their true value as the number of simulated episodes grows.

 **In summary, the GTO strategy consists of betting the maximum (then standing) when a `7` is dealt as first card, and betting the minimum (then damage controlling) in all other initial states.**
 To reproduce the result, just download the code and run it.
 It takes about 2 mins.